Driving On Icy Road

 Icy Road Driving Tips

-When driving in icy conditions, you should allow as much distance between you and the automobile in front of you as feasible.
+For the health of your tyre, when driving in icy conditions, you should allow as much distance between you and the automobile in front of you as feasible.
 This may be five times more than if you were driving on dry roads.
 So, if you regularly stop at 23 meters while driving at 30 mph on a bright day, stopping at the same speed on ice would take at least 230 meters.

 If you do encounter a patch of ice and begin to skid, steer in the same direction as your car's rear wheels are sliding.
 Turn your steering wheel to the right if the back of your automobile is moving in the same direction as your right shoulder.
 Steer to the left if the rear is sliding in the same direction as your left shoulder.
 Never take your hands off the wheel or stamp your foot on the brake, since this may cause your wheels to lock up.